flowchart LR

 %% Default Nodes (Inputs/Outputs): Light gray background, Soft border

-classDef defaultNode fill:#F8FAFC,stroke:#4A5568,stroke-width:1px,color:#084C54;
+classDef defaultNode fill:#F8FAFC,stroke:#4A5568,stroke-width:1px,color:#084C84;

 %% --- DIAGRAM STRUCTURE ---

-subgraph Input ["Working Environment"]
+subgraph Input ["Work Environment"]

 direction TB